raspberrypilearning/creating-resources/markdown.md

 3. Sonic Pi
 4. Minecraft

 You can also just repeat `1.` at the beginning of each line, and the numbers will be automatically generated as you add more.
-This is especially useful for adding items in the middle of a list as it saves you renumbering the items:
+This is especially useful for adding items in the middle of a list, as it saves you renumbering the items:

 ```
 1. Python